byrnereese/mkdocs-swagger-ui/README.md

 ## How the plugin works

-This plugin works by generating a markdown file prior to the rest of a mkdocs project being built.
-In other words, as soon as mkdocs is started, this plugin downloads a spec file, parses it, generates a markdown file, and saves that file into the documentation tree.
-Then to make the generated page appear in your documentation, you add the file to your `pages` tree.
-For example:
+This plugin works by loading a different template and markdown file that renders a Swagger UI page in a file's place.
+The key to making this work is to ensure that the `outfile` plugin config value matches the filename of some file in your documentation tree, as shown below.
+When mkdocs encounters this file and if the file matches the `outfile` then the plugin will render a Swagger UI in place of whatever file may already be in place.
+In other words, the contents of the file are completed ignored, and replaced by the output of this plugin.

 ```yaml
 plugins: